MohamedMostafa010/C2Lab/README.md

   <img src="assets/Reverse_Shell_Gained.png" width="500" alt="Reverse Shell Gained" />

+- There are many other ways for gaining a persistent **reverse shell** not just **systemd, but also you can add cron jobs, kernel implants, or SSH backdoors.**

 6️⃣ **Traffic Capture & Analysis**

 - Captured network traffic using tcpdump/Wireshark **(botnet-vm-0 Private IP Address: 10.2.1.5, botnet-vm-1 Private IP Address: 10.2.1.4, C2 Machine Public IP Address: 13.91.62.40)**: